 You will learn why we graft, how to graft and put these skills into practice by forming at least three grafts that you can take away at the end of the day.

 Everybody who has provided feed back from previous course has rated the course as excellent.
 Here are some quotes from previous attendees:

 ‘Learning a new skill that I feel confident I can use independently and that I came away with 4 trees that I have made’

 ‘Hands on, great support and encouragement throughout, taking part in an ancient practice.’

 ‘Friendly, no previous knowledge/experience required.
 Time for everyone, un-rushed and relaxed.’

 We will provide some common varieties for grafting.
-If you have a favourite that you wish to propagate then bring your own wood to graft.
-If you know of a particular variety that you wish to propagate, but do not have wood, please let us know and we will attempt to procure some wood for grafting.
-The only equipment you will need will be a very sharp knife, e.g. a Stanley Knife.
+If you have a favourite that you wish to propagate, then bring your own wood to graft.
+If there is a particular variety that you wish to graft but do not have the wood, please let us know and we will attempt to procure some wood for you.
+The only equipment you will need to bring is a very sharp knife (e.g. a Stanley Knife) and some secateurs.

 Cost £45, tea coffee and biscuits will be provided, please bring your own lunch.

 We limit the course numbers to 8 people and will be following covid safety guidelines of the time including social distancing as necessary.
 We’ll send out a run down of up to date guidance on what to expect the week before the event.

 If you have any questions about this workshop, please contact Robert on 0117 957 4921.